Find Out Which Musical Olivia Rodrigo & Company Will Perform on Season 3 of HSMTMTS - E! Online

 Can we just, say something crazy?
 We don't know if we want to see an Olivia Rodrigo rendition of "Let It Go" or Joshua Bassett's character as Hans more.

 The decision to do Frozen comes after the East High drama club tackled Beauty and the Beast in season two.
+However, this time, the season follows the "characters to sleep-away camp for a summer of campfires, romances, and curfew-free nights."

-And as creator Tim Federle teased to E!
+Creator Tim Federle teased to E!
 News back in July, the season-three musical was always going to be a showstopper.
 "Season three could take on a lot of different forms," he teased at the time.
 "For me, it always starts with, like, what's the musical that's going to be the most surprising and most exciting, and then looking at this cast of 11 characters and [asking] what can we put them through that feels episodic and not like a movie."

 As for Ricky (Bassett) and Nini (Rodrigo)?
 Federle made it clear that their future is still very much up in the air: "I think there are certain characters that are so clearly endgame to certain audience members, and so clearly not endgame to other audience members."